microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

 You will need the following:

-1. Knowledge that the sub directory DfciDutFiles is used for both the build and run scripts for Q35, the emulated usb drives used to install windows, and setup the Dfci Test solution into the QemuQ35Pkg VM.
+1. Knowledge that the sub directory DfciDutFiles is used for both the build and run scripts for Q35, the emulated USB drives used to install windows, and setup the DFCI Test solution into the QemuQ35Pkg VM.
 2. An install image for Windows 11 (available when you purchase a license for Windows 11).
     - Using the [Windows Media Creation Tool](https://support.microsoft.com/en-us/windows/create-installation-media-for-windows-99a58364-8c02-206f-aa6f-40c3b507420d), create a USB storage device from your install media.